RajneeshSrivastava/RM_Projects/CASowary.md

 https://indiana-my.sharepoint.com/:f:/g/personal/amkrug_iu_edu/Et5C7ArR7SNElsF8Tlz45UwBtpcvpVSKAesOmyipOl8pQg?e=c6EAhy

 ## Repository? (not clear, when or what to download from repository, it should be described in this page.
-Also, if these are static files, i suggest please try to make them available as github file or user's local directory to avoid any third party permission issue for IU.
+Also, if these are static files, i suggest please try to make them available as github file or user's local or working directory to avoid any third party permission issue for IU.

 **CASowary_Preprocess** can be run using the following command.